Modern Slavery Act statement

 The UK Entities are committed to combating the real and growing problem of modern slavery and human trafficking.

-We recognise that it can affect any sector or industry and we take seriously our responsibility to be alert to the risks, however small, in our business and in our wider supply chain.
+Recognising that it can affect any sector or industry, we take seriously our responsibility to be alert to the risks, however small, in our business and in our wider supply chain.

-We expect our people and our suppliers to share our commitment to ensuring modern slavery and human trafficking do not exist in our business or supply chains.
+Our expectation is that our people and our suppliers share our commitment to ensuring modern slavery and human trafficking do not exist in our business or supply chains.

-The Life Healthcare Group have developed a Global Code of Conduct that incorporates references to combatting modern slavery and human trafficking which the UK Entities are committed to complying with.
+The Life Healthcare Group, including all its subsidiaries, has developed a Global Code of Conduct that sets out its commitment to combatting modern slavery and human trafficking.

-We operate employment policies and procedures that are designed to treat all individuals who work within our business with dignity and respect, to reward them fairly for their work and not to exploit them.
+Employment policies and procedures throughout Life Healthcare are designed to treat all individuals who work within our business with dignity and respect, to reward them fairly for their work and not to exploit them.

-We only wish to work with organisations in our supply chains that have a similar commitment and are not involved in modern slavery, or human trafficking and adhere to our values and principles
+Our commitment is to only work with organisations in our supply chains that have a similar commitment and are not involved in modern slavery, or human trafficking and adhere to our values and principles

-While it is the obligation of those organisations to operate their own policies and procedures to achieve that objective, we will develop and build upon our existing practices to ensure we take all reasonable steps to verify compliance by all material direct suppliers with the Act.
+Whilst it is the obligation of those organisations to operate their own policies and procedures to achieve that objective, we will develop and build upon our existing practices to ensure we take all reasonable steps to verify compliance by all our material suppliers with the provisions of the Act.

 Assessment of Risk within our Supply Chain

-We have carried out a high level assessment of our supply chains and the potential for slavery and human trafficking.
-As the vast majority of our suppliers are based in the UK and many are operating in specialised rather than low skilled industries, our supply chains have been assessed overall as posing a low risk in terms of non-compliance with the Act.
-However, we will continue to periodically review and re-assess this risk and are committed to procuring goods and services in a manner which recognises the importance of human rights, and we expect all of our suppliers to honour and observe the same principles.
+We continue to periodically review and re-assess the risks and are committed to procuring goods and services in a manner which recognises the importance of human rights; we expect all our suppliers to honour and observe the same principles.

 Actions to be undertaken in the next 12 months